-Student Module Surveys at Glasgow Caledonian take place at the end of each trimester, and are an important part of the University's quality enhancement processes.
-In your student module surveys, you will have the opportunity to tell your module leader what you think worked well, and what you think could be better.
-Sharing your experiences helps module leaders continue to improve the design, delivery and assessment of modules.
+Student surveys provide you with the opportunity to tell us what you think is working well, and what you think could be better.
+Sharing your experiences helps us continue to improve the experience for current and future students.
 The feedback you provide is completely confidential.
 No individuals are identified in reporting of the survey results and all data collected is held securely.
-Module leaders are asked to review students’ responses to the surveys, and communicate any actions arising from them.
+Academic staff are asked to review students’ responses to the surveys, and communicate any actions arising from them.
 This is known as ‘closing the feedback loop’ (CTFL).

-In addition to a number of rating scale questions, you will be invited to leave written comments.
+In addition to rating scale questions, you will be invited to leave written comments.
 This is a valuable opportunity for you to provide feedback about your experience in your own words.

-In your student module surveys and other online student experience surveys, you may be asked to provide written comments about your experiences.
+In your student surveys, you may be asked to provide written comments about your experiences.
 Your written comments are a valuable source of feedback.
 In order for staff to get the most out of your comments, please try to ensure that your comments are:

 - Constructive